Fish the lake and hit the trails, active endeavors

 Walk the meadows, hike the mountain, or feed the farm animals.
 Pratt’s scenic 201-acre nature preserve has five hiking trails.
 The White Trail will take you to the top of Mt.
 Tom.
 Indian Caves Trail begins after you cross the foot bridge alongside the W. Aspetuck river, and will take you to the Indian caves on the left.
 A map is posted at the kiosk.
 Check their website or facebook page for workshops and events.

 In February and March, the staff and students tap over 1600 trees, producing some of Connecticut’s finest maple syrup.
+They offer blacksmithing courses, trail making jobs for teens, and sugarhouse tours.

 The Anstett family welcomes you to tour their farm specializing in maple syrup for the past 30 years.
 Check the web site for hours and boiling times during the months of January through April.
 Hours are by appointment only during the off season; call to schedule a time.